Battery Load Test: A Comprehensive Guide

 1. Constant Current Load Test: This test applies a constant current load to the battery and measures its voltage response over time.
 It helps assess the battery’s capacity and performance under sustained current draw.

-2. Pulse Load Test: This test subjects the battery to intermittent high-current pulses.
-In these simulating real-life scenarios, sudden power demands occur.
+2. Pulse Load Test: This test subjects the battery to intermittent high-current pulses, simulating real-life scenarios with sudden power demands.
 It helps evaluate the battery’s ability to handle peak loads.

 3. Capacity Load Test: This test determines the battery’s capacity by discharging it at a specific rate until it reaches a predefined voltage level.
 It provides insights into the battery’s usable capacity and helps estimate its runtime.